China : Safety by CityChina - safety as a country

 - Weather - A humid subtropical climate here is influenced by the East Asian Monsoon, causing heavy rainfall throughout the year.
 Cold weather is almost unknown in Guangzhou since the lowest temperatures do not fall below 5°C. Snowfall is rare and summers are hot and humid.
 October and November are the best months to visit Guangzhou.

 - Airports - After Hong Kong airport, which can be used as an alternative when coming to Guangzhou, Guangzhou Baiyun International Airport is a hub for international and domestic flights to China and it is located 28 kilometers away from the city center.

-- Travel Insurance - Considering the fact that medical urgencies can ruin your trip, an international travel health insurance is a necessity.
-If you travel outside your home country for business or pleasure, it involves risk in terms of theft, baggage lost, accidents and illnesses, so a travel insurance policy is the best way to protect you against all these issues.
+- Travel Insurance - Because medical urgencies can ruin your trip, international travel health insurance is a necessity.
+If you travel outside your home country for business or pleasure, it involves risk in terms of theft, baggage loss, accidents and illnesses, so a travel insurance policy is the best way to protect you against all these issues.

 Guangzhou Weather Averages (Temperatures)

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|